arangodb/docs/3.5/oasis/getting-started.md

 The instructions below are a quick start guide on how to set up your first ArangoDB deployment in Oasis.

-Additionally, you can also view the [ArangoDB Oasis Guide videos](https://www.youtube.com/playlist?list=PL0tn-TSss6NWH3DNyF96Zbz8LQ0OaFmvS){:target="_blank"}.
+Additionally, you can also view the [ArangoDB Oasis support videos](https://www.youtube.com/playlist?list=PL0tn-TSss6NWH3DNyF96Zbz8LQ0OaFmvS){:target="_blank"}.

 ## Prerequisites